ptorres-rise8/GRC-Playground/Policy-As-Code/IAM-Policy-Audits/readme.md

 You’ll write a Rego policy that catches these mistakes and stops them before they hit production.

-We’re going to build a policy-as-code safety net—one that flags these risky IAM policies early in the dev cycle, so your team can fix them before they turn into headlines.
+We’re going to build a policy-as-code safety net.
+One that flags these risky IAM policies early in the dev cycle, so your team can fix them before they turn into headlines.

 ---